 Such as the granite slabs in the King’s Chamber that the logistics of raising and positioning them so precisely seems impossibility by modern standards.

-The pyramid was first excavated using modern techniques and scientific analysis in 1880 CE by Sir William Matthew Flinders Petrie (1853-1942 CE), the British archaeologist who set the standard for archaeological operations in Egypt generally and at Giza specifically.
-Writing on the pyramid in 1883 CE, Flinders Petrie noted:
+Sir William Matthew Flinders Petrie (1853-1942 AD), the British archaeologist who set the standard for archaeological processes in Egypt generally and at Giza specifically.
+First, he excavated the pyramid using new methods and scientific analysis in 1880 AD.

 Professionalism in building